gianfilippo/dorothea/index.md

 }
 ```
 ### DoRothEA (v2)
 This new version of DoRothEA provides updated TF regulons derived from a broader collection of resources and strategies.
 The new TF regulons are signed (to account for activation/repression), when possible, and accompanied by a confidence score.

-Currently we are preparing a manuscript to publish the new version of DoRothEA very soon...
+You can find the preprint of the publication on [bioRxiv](https://www.biorxiv.org/content/early/2018/06/03/337915)

+## Outlook
+Currently we are trying to infer mouse regulons from the human regulons.
+[Drop us a line](mailto:cholland2408@gmail.com) if you are interested in the progress.
+More information coming soon...